Kim Guadagno: Lieutenant Governor and Secretary of State

 On July 20, 2009, Republican gubernatorial nominee Chris Christie chose Guadagno as his running mate, in the first New Jersey election to include voting for a lieutenant governor.
-Guadagno was selected over a number of other Republican women, including State Senator Diane Allen and Bergen County Clerk Kathleen Donovan.
+Guadagno was selected over a number of other Republican women, including state senator Diane Allen and Bergen County clerk Kathleen Donovan.
 Guadagno was not a well known political figure statewide in October 2009.
 According to Fairleigh Dickinson University's PublicMind Poll, Guadagno's name recognition in New Jersey was low with only 15% of voters reporting that they were aware of her.
-Out of the New Jersey voters that knew of Guadagno, 4% reported having a "very favorable" or "somewhat favorable" opinion while 3% reported that they had a "very unfavorable" or "somewhat unfavorable" opinion of the prospective Lieutenant Governor.
+Out of the New Jersey voters that knew of Guadagno, 4% reported having a "very favorable" or "somewhat favorable" opinion while 3% reported that they had a "very unfavorable" or "somewhat unfavorable" opinion of the prospective lieutenant governor.
 Christie and Guadagno defeated Jon Corzine and Loretta Weinberg on November 3, 2009.

-Christie also appointed Guadagno New Jersey's Secretary of State and charged her with overseeing economic development efforts and the streamlining of government regulations.
-She was sworn in on January 19, 2010, as the first Lieutenant Governor of New Jersey and the 33rd Secretary of State.
+Christie also appointed Guadagno New Jersey's secretary of state and charged her with overseeing economic development efforts and the streamlining of government regulations.
+She was sworn in on January 19, 2010 as lieutenant governor of New Jersey.

-As the Secretary of State, Guadagno was responsible for overseeing artistic, cultural, and historical programs within New Jersey, as well as volunteerism and community service projects within the state.
+As the secretary of state, Guadagno was responsible for overseeing artistic, cultural, and historical programs within New Jersey, as well as volunteerism and community service projects within the state.
 She supervised multiple programs, including the State Archives, the state's research facility and repository for public records of historical value and the Division of Travel and Tourism, which is charged with promoting New Jersey as a premier travel destination.

-Additionally, Guadagno headed the Division of Elections and served as the Chief Elections Official and chair of the Board of State Canvassers, which certifies election results for federal and state office elections and public questions.
+Additionally, Guadagno headed the Division of Elections and served as the chief elections official and chair of the Board of State Canvassers, which certifies election results for federal and state office elections and public questions.
 She oversaw the Division of Programs which includes the Governor's Office of Volunteerism, the New Jersey Commission on National and Community Service, the Office of Faith Based Initiatives and the Center for Hispanic Policy, Research, and Development.

 Candidacy for governor

 Kim Guadagno was the 2017 Republican gubernatorial nominee, having won approximately 46.8% of the popular vote in the June 2017 statewide primary.
-She lost to Democrat Phil Murphy on November 7, 2017, garnering 42.2% to Murphy's 55.7%.
+She lost to Democrat Phil Murphy on November 7, 2017, garnering 42% to Murphy's 56%.